2022 Formula One World Championship: Sprint points system and events

 The sprint was originally planned to appear at six Grands Prix before it was reduced to three in a compromise with teams, who wanted an increased cost cap for sprint races, to cover the cost of potential car damage.

 Points system for shortened races

 Following the controversy surrounding the awarding of points at the 2021 Belgian Grand Prix, which was only run behind the safety car, the criteria needed for points to be awarded for uncompleted events was altered.
-The requirement was changed so that no points are awarded unless a minimum of two laps had been completed under green flag conditions.
+The requirement was changed so that no points were awarded unless a minimum of two laps had been completed under green flag conditions.
 Additionally, in the event of a race that was suspended and could not be restarted, points would be awarded as follows: